20 years of MEK © Design: SmitH

 Conference language: English

-Die Konferenz wird gefördert durch die Fritz Thyssen Stiftung, den Verein der Freunde des Museums Europäischer Kulturen e.V., museum & location und den Staatlichen Museen zu Berlin - Preußischer Kulturbesitz.
+The conference is funded by Fritz Thyssen Stiftung, Verein der Freunde des Museums Europäischer Kulturen e.V.
+(Association of Friends and Sponsors of the MEK), museum & location and Staatliche Museen zu Berlin - Preußischer Kulturbesitz.

 The relations and interactions between the central and peripheral, the core and its margins, have always been an issue for museums and can be observed through the various ways they define themselves, realise the role they assume, design their activities, through the way they connect with their publics and the themes they cover.
 Those at margins tend to remain unseen, unheard, unspoken of and neglected, if we do not actively remind ourselves of these main questions "what is missing?", "what is excluded?"
 In her lecture, Suay Aksoy will focus on the paradigm shift that ICOM is going through and the responsibility it assumes, as the global organisation of museums, in strengthening the role that museums can play to create an inclusive society (e.g. its on-going debate on museum definition) and to ensure the well-being of its communities, which could only be possible through adopting new and creative approaches to deal with exclusion and inequality.

 Suay Aksoy is president of ICOM.
 Previously, she served as Chair of ICOM Advisory Council and Chair of CAMOC.
 She taught graduate and undergraduate courses in Museum Management and Cultural Heritage and headed museum projects at the History Foundation of Turkey, where she later served as board member and vice-president.
 As director of Cultural Heritage and Museums at the Istanbul 2010 European Capital of Culture Agency, she developed and led major projects on the rehabilitation of museums in Turkey.
 Aksoy holds a BA in Economics, an MA in Political Science and a PGDip in Museum Studies.